 It’s ok if your all-American Super Bowl recipes borrow a little French flair.
 These easy, essential French sandwiches come together easily, require zero cooking, and can feed any size football gathering.

-Two words: meatball subs.
-Enough said.
+Two words: Meatball.
+Subs.
 Here’s an authentic family recipe everyone will rave about.